The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 We should try to fit x1 Hyosho, x2 Raitons, x2 Raijus, Dream Within A Dream, Ten-Chi-Jin, Meisui, 2-3 Bhavacakras within Trick Attack.
 Optionally, Phantom Kamaitachi may be in a 2m window, but is situational (more explained below).

-Meanwhile, the allowance for Mug is x1 Trick Attack, x1 Hyosho, x2 Raitons, 3 Raijus + 1-2 additional GCDs, Dream Within A Dream, Ten-Chi-Jin, Meisui, 2-3 Bhavacakras.
-If Mug is used as an early weave, you will only catch 1 additional GCD.
-If used as a mid to late weave, you will catch 2 additional GCDs.
+Meanwhile, the allowance for Mug is x1 Trick Attack, x1 Hyosho, x2 Raitons, three Raijus + 1-2 additional GCDs, Dream Within A Dream, Ten-Chi-Jin, Meisui, 2-3 Bhavacakras.
+If Mug is used as an early weave, you will only catch one additional GCD.
+If used as a mid to late weave, you will catch two additional GCDs.
 As Mug is a raid buff, it shouldn’t be used selfishly, so never purposely late weave and drift this oGCD (beyond alignment reasons).\
 **\
 So how do we handle Phantom Kamaitachi?**